-- 1. past contributions relative to the cost of accruals of benefits; - 2. different liability profiles of employers (e.g. mix of members by age, gender, service vs. salary); - 3. the effect of any differences in the funding target, i.e. the valuation basis used to value the employer's liabilities; - 4. any different time horizons;

-- 5. the difference between actual and assumed rises in pensionable pay; - 6. the difference between actual and assumed increases to pensions in payment and deferred pensions; - 7. the difference between actual and assumed retirements on grounds of ill-health from active status; - 8. the difference between actual and assumed amounts of pension ceasing on death; - 9. the additional costs of any non ill-health retirements relative to any extra payments made; and/or - 10. differences in the required probability of achieving the funding target.
+- 1. past contributions relative to the cost of accruals of benefits; - 2. different liability profiles of employers (e.g. mix of members by age, gender, service vs. salary); - 3. the effect of any differences in the funding target, i.e. the valuation basis used to value the employer's liabilities at the end of the time horizon; - 4. any different time horizons; - 5. the difference between actual and assumed rises in pensionable pay; - 6. the difference between actual and assumed increases to pensions in payment and deferred pensions; - 7. the difference between actual and assumed retirements on grounds of ill-health from active status; - 8. the difference between actual and assumed amounts of pension ceasing on death; - 9. the additional costs of any non ill-health retirements relative to any extra payments made; and/or - 10. differences in the required likelihood of achieving the funding target.